ajhenley/gitbook/lineitem_invoice_assignment.md

 * The application will print out an invoice of all the data including a subtotal, tax and grand total.

 ####Bonus:
 Add an extra field to the inputs (untaxable).
-This value will be inputted as either true or false.
+This value will be input as either true or false.
 This will affect whether tax will be charged on that item or not.

 ####Bonus 2:
 Format the dollar figures appropriately using the NumberFormat class discussed previously.